RaymiiOrg/openssl-modern-cpp/README.md

 if a certificate (PEM encoded) is signed by another certificate.

+The code also shows how to validate a certificate against a chain, building a trust store up to a trusted root.

 The repo includes a fake root certificate with the same subject, to show that the code does not validate by comparing